FOSSEE/st-scripts/embellishing_a_plot/script.rst

 ..
 Objectives
 .. ----------

 ..
-A - Students and teachers from Science and engineering backgrounds B -
-   C -
-   D -

-..
 By the end of this tutorial you will be able to

 ..  * Modify the attributes of the plot -- color, line style, linewidth